 Some of these filters are new.
 In the analog, mass media age, editors and other gatekeepers decided the news that was “fit for print” or the ideas worth stocking on bookshelves.
 In the digital, social media age, we’ve offloaded a lot of that gatekeeping to computer algorithms.
 Most of them are trained to learn our preferences and selectively expose us to more of the ideas we like and fewer of the ideas we ignore.
 This has a feedback effect, which by now is well-documented: the more we consume the algorithm’s choices, the stronger and narrower our initial preferences become.

-Some of these filters are ancient.
+Some of our filters are ancient.
 Pascal Boyer, an evolutionary psychologist, notes that in nature, many species are locked in “an arms race between between deception and detection.”
 Accomplished liars, like the mimic octopus, thrive by duping other animals into believing their deceits.
 So humans, like other animals, have developed strong defences against the threat of manipulation.
 (Our tendency to stick with what we already believe protects us from being taken in by every skilful swindler who comes along.)

 Our tunnel vision isn’t a flaw; it’s a feature.